 Second phase: negotiations over the transition period and the future (i.e., trade) relationship with the EU, as well as any unresolved issues from the first phase.
+The parties are still in this phase.

 Second referendum: some critics of the entire Brexit project have called for a second referendum as the only realistic means of preventing Brexit.
-The government has steadfastly rejected the idea of a second referendum (most recently following the resignations of David Davis and Boris Johnson following the Chequers agreement).
+The government has steadfastly rejected the idea of a second referendum.
 Supporters point to recent polling data that show a growing margin of the electorate in favor of remaining in the EU, when undecided voters are excluded.
 The increase in the numbers of those opposing Brexit is attributable to those who did not vote in the 2016 referendum (particularly younger voters), many of whom voted for Labour in the 2017 snap election.
 At present, there is no clear choice available to British voters as between Labour and Conservatives on the question of Brexit.